-The Makita XLC02R1B is addresses one of the biggest issues that cordless vacuums have – charging time.
+The Makita XLC02R1B addresses one of the most significant issues that cordless vacuums have – charging time.

 This lightweight vacuum takes around 25 minutes to recharge.

 Just to give you the numbers, the Dyson DC59 Motorhead that uses a Nickel Cobalt Manganese battery will take around 3-1/2 hours to recharge, the Black & Decker Platinum BD2000FL takes even longer at 5 hours.

 Both these vacuums are among the top sellers in Amazon’s bestseller list.

 Being a Makita, you can expect rugged performance from this.
 You can use it inside your workshop as a shop vacuum, inside your home or vehicle.

 On a side note, please check out my article on how to clean a shop vac filter by clicking on this link.